fschwiet/fschwiet-boxstarter/README.md

+UPDATE:  This repository is now obsolete.
+If you are interested in getting started with Boxstarter, go to http://boxstarter.org.

+OBSOLETE:

 This project contains the boxstarter packages I use for machine initialization.
 Boxstarter [https://boxstarter.codeplex.com/] is a tool that extends Chocolatey to make setting up new Windows machines repeatable and reliable.

 To run one of these the packages, open http://boxstarter.org/package/<packageName> from internet explorer.